-- 6.7 Double-glazed units can be fitted with putty, or a synthetic glazing compound.
-Windows should be fitted according to manufacturer's instructions as linseed oil putty may damage unit seals. - 6.8 It may be possible to use timber fixing beads, but the beads should replicate the 45-degree section of traditional putty.
+- 6.10 Double-glazed units can be fitted with putty, or a synthetic glazing compound.
+Windows should be fitted according to manufacturer's instructions as linseed oil putty may damage unit seals. - 6.11 It may be possible to use timber fixing beads in specific cases, but the beads should replicate the 45-degree section of traditional putty.